jakobzhao/geog371/lectures/lec06/readme.md

 ## 1. The data tier of your web mapping architecture

 In the previous lecture, you learned that system architecture for web mapping include a data tier.
-This could be as simple as several shapefiles sitting in a folder on your server, or it could be as complex as several enterprise-grade servers housing an ecosystem of standalone files and relational databases.
-Indeed, in our system architecture diagram, I have represented the data tier as containing a file server and a database server.
+This could be as simple as several shapefiles in a folder on the server, or it could be as complex as several enterprise-grade servers housing an ecosystem of standalone files and relational databases.
+Indeed, in our system architecture diagram, I have represented the data tier as containing a file server and/or a database server.

-### 1.1 Data tier in web mapping architecture
+### 1.1 Data tier in system architecture of web mapping

 The **data tier** contains your datasets that will be included in the web map.
 Almost certainly, it will house the data for your thematic web map layers.
 It may also hold the data for your base maps, if you decide to create your own basemap and tile sets.
 Other times, you will pull in base maps, and quite possibly some thematic layers, from other peoples' servers, relieving yourself of the burden of maintaining the data.
 For example, some of the popular thematic base layers are from `Mapbox`, `Google maps`, `Bing maps` and `OpenStreetMaps`.